Adding comments and replies in JavaScript PDF viewer

 });

-You can customize the look of a comment block by using CSS.
-Please make sure you’re using the public class names starting with PSPDFKit-, as other class names might change in the future and break your application.
+Customize the look of a comment block using CSS.
+Make sure you’re using the public class names starting with PSPDFKit-, as other class names might change in the future and break your application.

 For example, if you want to customize the border-radius of avatars, you can do that by writing the following CSS: